Collision-energy Dependence of Deuteron Cumulants and Proton-deuteron Correlations in Au+Au collisions at RHIC: Results and discussion

 In panel (d) of Fig.~\ref{cumuratio_plot}, we observe that the Pearson correlation coefficient between proton and deuteron numbers is negative across all collision energies and centralities presented, which implies that the proton and deuteron numbers are anti-correlated with each other.
 At lower colliding energy, anti-correlation becomes stronger for most central 0-5\% Au+Au collisions.
 These measurements for peripheral Au+Au collisions do not show any energy dependence and are close to the statistical expectations.
-The GCE thermal model fails to predict the observed anti-correlation between proton and deuteron.
-However, the CE thermal model calculation correctly predicts the sign and energy dependence trend of the correlation.
-Predictions from the simple statistical simulation of the coalescence process from Ref.~\cite{Feckova:2016kjx} are shown also for most central Au+Au collisions.
-Two different assumptions about the proton and neutron number are utilized in this model, namely, in one case, they are fully correlated (\ie ~$N_{p} = N_{n}$, where $N_{p}$ and $N_{n}$ are the proton and neutron multiplicities, respectively) and in the other case, they are independent.
-Neither correlated nor independent assumptions for proton and neutron numbers in the model reproduce the data for most central collisions.
-The fully correlated assumption in the model fails to predict the sign of the correlation and we do not present those results here.
+In the GCE thermal model, protons and deuterons are uncorrelated.
+However, the CE thermal model calculation correctly predicts the sign and energy dependence trend of the measured correlation.
+Predictions from a simple coalescence model from Ref.~\cite{Feckova:2016kjx} are also shown for the most central Au+Au collisions.
+For simplicity, the authors of Ref.~\cite{Feckova:2016kjx} assume Poisson distributions for both protons and neutrons, with their numbers fluctuating independently.
 Note that this model does not take into account the details of the phase space information of coalescing protons and neutrons.
-On the other hand, the fair agreement of predictions from the UrQMD model combined with the phase-space coalescence mechanism~\cite{Sombun:2018yqh} with the experimental data in most central 0-5\% collisions suggests that the phase-space information of constituent nucleons is important for the deuteron formation process in the coalescence mechanism.
-The ALICE collaboration recently reported measurements on proton-deuteron correlation for Pb+Pb collisions at $\snn$~=~5.02~TeV.
-The Pearson correlation coefficient was found to have small negative values and is mostly constant for all collision centralities~\cite{ALICE:2022amd}.
+On the other hand, the fair agreement of predictions from the UrQMD model combined with the phase-space coalescence mechanism~\cite{Sombun:2018yqh} with the experimental data in most central 0-5\% collisions suggests that the phase space information of constituent nucleons is important for the deuteron formation process in the coalescence mechanism.
+The ALICE collaboration recently reported measurements on proton-deuteron correlation in Pb+Pb collisions at $\snn$~=~5.02~TeV.
+The Pearson correlation coefficient was found to have small negative values and is mostly constant for all collision centralities~\cite{ALICE:2022xiu}.
 Similar to the observations of this study, the CE thermal model calculations with baryon number conservation implemented also explain the ALICE data for suitable choices of model parameters.
 The negative sign of the Pearson correlation coefficient across the range of collision energies (GeV to TeV) and centralities (central to peripheral) establishes the importance of baryon number conservation in baryon-nucleus correlations.
 The nature of the agreement of the proton-deuteron correlation data with the CE thermal model calculation suggests a canonical thermal effect over a coalescence mechanism.
 At the same time, there is reasonable scope for improvements in both the production models discussed here.

 \bef[tb!] \bc \ec {$\kappa \sigma^{2}$ of deuteron and proton distribution for most central (0-5\%) Au+Au collisions.
 Red circle and black triangle markers represent deuteron and proton data~\cite{STAR:2021iop}, respectively.
 The gray dashed line is the Poisson baseline (unity). $\kappa \sigma^{2}$ of deuterons show a smooth dependence on the collision energy in contrast to protons.} \ef{kurtosis}